Homemade Fortified Bone Broth from Chicken &/or Turkey Bones

 Bone broth is so easy to make, and a very nourishing, comforting addition to your diet.
 By simmering bones, along with discards of vegetables for several hours, the bones and cartilage will break down.
-Adding an acid helps draw out and break down the minerals, such as calcium and phosphorous, which are important for our own bone health.
+Adding an acid helps draw out and break down the minerals, such as calcium and phosphorous, which are important for our own bone, joint, and skin health.

 Collagen is found in the bones, and connective tissue of animals.
 It consists specifically of the amino acids Glycine, Proline, Hydroxyproline, and Arganine, and is excellent for helping to keep the skin and (and hair) elastic, healthy, and youthful looking.

 In Traditional Chinese food therapy, a variety of herbs or other foods are also added to further fortify your broth.
 Goji berries, astragalus root, angelica root, or kelp are good examples.

 I'll explain when to add what in the modifications under the basic Bone Broth Recipe below.